Thursday, 18 July 2024

 In London it has only been recorded once before, again at Crossness in April 2000.

 I was occupied for most of the weekend and the following Monday so Tuesday would be the first day I could go if I wished.
 I had however severe reservations about making the trip as to get to Crossness from Oxfordshire is a real pain.
-It either entails crossing London from west to east and having to pay the congestion charge and putting up with horrendous stop start traffic or take an enormous circuitous route via motorways around London which almost doubles the mileage and journey time but at least going this way you keep on the move.
+It either entails crossing London from west to east and having to pay the congestion charge and putting up with horrendous stop start traffic or take an enormous circuitous route via motorways around London which almost doubles the mileage and journey time but at least allows you keep on the move.

 I have been to Crossness only once before to see another North American gull - a Bonaparte's Gull that was feeding at this very same outfall.That was in June 2018 and I recall the journey being a complete nightmare and when, with difficulty we finally got there, it entailed over a mile long walk along the Thames Path to access the outfall.